-Language in Lyrics is launching a new project to further integrate Gaelic songs into the community learning process.
-We are inviting Gaelic language instructors to join us in creating lesson plans organized around Gaelic songs.
-Teachers will be paid for these lesson plans and they will be made publicly available under a creative commons license.
+In 2021, Language in Lyrics launched a new project to further integrate Gaelic songs into the community learning process.
+We invited Gaelic language instructors to join us in creating lesson plans organized around Gaelic songs.
+In March 2022, as result of this project, we launched Cànan tro Òrain (Language through Songs), an open online Scottish Gaelic language educational resource for instructors.

 Background of Education Project